-The best DACs for Apple Music Lossless 2021 | Engadget
+The best DACs for Apple Music Lossless in 2023 | Engadget

 At $300, it’s a pricey proposition, but the cable spaghetti of some devices or the sheer heft of others, means the Dragonfly’s small footprint and rugged simplicity make it refreshingly discreet and simple.
 AudioQuest also offers two cheaper models, starting at $100 that are likely more than good enough for most people.

-Don’t let the Dragonfly’s size and lack of controls fool you, the Cobalt throws out some serious sound.
+Don’t let the Dragonfly’s size and lack of controls fool you, the Cobalt throws out some serious, high quality sound.
 According to AudioQuest, the maximum resolution has been intentionally limited to 96kHz for the “optimal” experience, and that’s plenty enough to cover what you’ll get from most music services.

 The output from the in-built headphone amp will make your phone’s audio feel positively wimpy by comparison, and the powerful internal sound processing chip delivers great quality audio with a wide soundstage across a range of genres and formats.